-One of my most frequently asked questions related to my truck camping setup was always in regards to a dual battery and isolator setup.
+One of my most frequently asked questions about my truck camping setup was always in regards to a dual battery and isolator setup.

 Up until now, my answer had always been, “I don’t know, but that’s something I really wanted to do before leaving.”

 A dual battery setup with an isolator, for those who don’t know, is pretty much what it sounds like: connecting two car batteries to your vehicle’s alternator while adding in an isolator of some sort to keep the batteries separate (isolated!).